Days of Heaven: Plot

-The foreman and police pursue and eventually find them; Bill is shot and killed while running.
-Abby inherits the farmer's estate and leaves Linda at a boarding school.
-Abby leaves town on a train with soldiers departing for World War I. Linda runs away from school with a friend from the farm.
+Once again, Bill, Abby, and Linda are on the run.
+With the foreman's help, the police shoot Bill while he tries to escape.
+Seeking a new life, Abby leaves Linda at a boarding school and departs on a train with soldiers headed for World War I. Later, Linda runs away from the school with a friend from the farm.